For immigrants, the mystery surrounding sanctuary cities can lead to logistical issues.

 What is a sanctuary city?

 The term “sanctuary city” often appears in the news, but most people don’t fully understand it.
 This term refers to a municipality that may limit its cooperation with the federal government’s efforts to enforce immigration law.
-The movement for sanctuary cities in the United States arose during the 1980s, when the federal government refused asylum to refugees arriving from politically unstable Central American countries.

-In 1982, several churches in the Southwestern U.S. publicly declared themselves sanctuaries for refugees.
-San Francisco followed their lead in 1985, passing the symbolic “City of Refuge” resolution, prohibiting the use of city funds to assist federal immigration enforcement.
+Inspired by the churches, local officials in San Francisco passed the symbolic “City of Refuge” resolution in 1985.
+It prohibited the use of city funds to assist federal immigration enforcement.

 List of sanctuary cities